Governor Josh Shapiro and Acting DCED Secretary Siger Highlight the Governor’s Plans to Support Pennsylvania’s Growing Biotechnology Industry in Visit to Bucks County

 - A $12 million increase for the Pennsylvania First Program to fund more expansion projects and bring future business investments and high paying jobs to the Commonwealth.

+The project was coordinated by the Governor’s Action Team (GAT), an experienced group of economic development professionals who report directly to the governor and work with businesses that are considering locating or expanding in Pennsylvania.

-Learn more about Governor Shapiro’s comprehensive approach to making sure Pennsylvania is open for business here: shapirobudget.pa.gov/.
+Visit Governor Shapiro’s budget website to learn more about Governor Shapiro’s comprehensive approach to making sure Pennsylvania is open for business.